nwdigitalradio/n7nix/kernbuild/INSTALL_CUSTOM_KERN.md

   * Assumes:
     * You can mount the fat32 partition at /mnt/fat32
-    * You can mount the ext4 partition at /mnt/ext4
     * flashit.sh script is in same directory as image directory
     * Run as root
 ```